(C) 2008 G. Forrest Cook

-Builders should have decent technician and metalworking skills to build this project.
+Builders should have decent technician and metalworking skills when attemping to re-create this project.
 A chassis and power supply with input output jacks, power line, knobs and switches needs to be constructed.
 The AO-47 box needs many soldering modification to convert it to the phaser/chorus circuit.
 Additionally, an LFO circuit needs to be constructed from an Arduino microprocessor platform to make the appropriate control waveforms.
 Thanks to the tube circuitry, the audio quality of this phaser is superior to a transistor or op-amp based phaser, the level of hiss is very low.

 This circuit uses high voltages including 120 VAC and 320 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power should always be removed when working on the phaser.
 The circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the circuitry.

 AC Power Input - grounded 120VAC Guitar Input - High Impedance Amp Output - High Impedance

 On/Off (on the back) Clean Signal Phase Clean Signal Mix Phase 1 Mix Phase 2 Mix Phase 3 Mix Feedback Output Level (trimmer on top of AO-47) LFO Speed Modulation Intensity